Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/README.md

   - [Reddit’s r wallstreetbets and Stock Market](#reddits-r-wallstreetbets-and-stock-market)
   - [Research Study Proposal](#research-study-proposal)

-## Reddit’s r wallstreetbets and Stock Market
+## Reddit’s r/wallstreetbets and Stock Market

 ### Description
 - Assessed how the sentiments reflected on r/wallstreetbets’ posts and comments related to the stock market